 The new offering provides finance students with the training required to take the licensing exam to become securities traders.
 Known as the Series 7 course, the class is typically taken by new employees in the first year after being hired by a trading firm.
 Under the partnership with Edward Jones, WMU students will be prepared to take the licensing exam upon being hired.

 "This is another example of how well our program prepares our students for the job market.
-Students who take this class will have the necessary knowledge to take the Series 7 exam,” says Dr. Devrim Yaman, chair of the Finance and Commercial Law Department at Western Michigan University.
+Students who take this class will have the necessary knowledge to take the Series 7 exam,” says Dr. Devrim Yaman, associate dean of undergraduate programs and professor of finance and commercial law at the Haworth College of Business.
 “The industry-relevance of this course will set our students apart when competing for jobs."

 Studies point to a lack of qualified professionals in the finance advisory industry in coming years, as more advisors are retiring from the field than those who are entering it.
 A recent report from Cerulli Associates, a research firm specializing in asset management and distribution analytics, indicates that during the next decade, more than one third of financial advisors plan to retire.
 To keep up with demand, the industry will need to hire more than 200,000 new professionals.